Varzob to Ziddi Trek

 Note that the GPS signal gets unreliable when you are in the steeper/narrow parts of the lower Darai Kulol gorge.

 Final notes: I did see at least one empty gun shell at higher elevations.
 So hunters do visit here.
-However, hunters usually go out in early winter (not too much snow to walk through, but far easier to see the wild animals against the snow).
+However, hunters usually go out in early winter.

 Despite one mountain climber’s claims, this is not any sort of nature preserve, and there are no restrictions on hikers visiting (his further claims that the sheep grazing here and the bridges built by the shepherds are illegal were refuted by a government employee).
 The same climber posted photos of his own visits to this area.
 He seems to be motivated by a disdain for ethnic Tajik shepherds and European/American hikers, but he clearly feels that Russians and ethnic-Russians should have full access to this region as their own personal playground.
 Others clearly ignore him, and more casual day hikers from Dushanbe do visit the lower part of the Darai Kulol gorge, and some people do drive through the coal mine to do some hiking in the Sangalt gorge.